-Wheelchairs are vital tools in the lives of individuals who are physically unable to move independently, providing both physiological assistance and psychological support.
+\textit{Wheelchair Management}\\ Wheelchairs are vital tools in the lives of individuals who are physically unable to move independently, providing both physiological assistance and psychological support.
 However, for individuals with brain damage who lack the capability to operate a wheelchair, researchers have been exploring the addition of navigation and tracking systems, with IoT playing a crucial role in these wheelchair advancements.

-In one study \cite{lee2017real}, an IoT-based steering and real-time obstacle detection system for wheelchairs has been proposed.
-This system can identify obstacles through image processing methods, enhancing the wheelchair's safety and usability.
-An advanced and automated smart wheelchair was reported in another study \cite{kumar2020design}.
-This wheelchair not only monitored movement but also offered features such as an umbrella, foot mat, head mat, and obstacle detection.
-These innovations significantly improved interaction with the living environment and enhanced the user's overall experience.
+An advanced and automated smart wheelchair was reported in a study \cite{kumar2020design}, which not only monitors movement but also offers features such as an umbrella, foot mat, head mat, and obstacle detection.
+These innovations have significantly improved interaction with the living environment and enhanced the user's overall experience.